 Formally consolidating with ISSB.
 Factoring in recent mergers between some of these frameworks, this now includes the Value Reporting Foundation, which previously rolled together the Sustainability Accounting Standards Board, the International Integrated Reporting Council, and the Climate Disclosure Standards Board.
+Any companies that reported into these programs will just report into ISSB once it's live-likely for 2024 filings in 2025.

 Collaborating with ISSB to align some climate-related disclosures.
-This includes the two major voluntary programs, GRI and CDP, along with most of the national and regional regulatory programs we'll cover here.
-The idea is that these programs, when they ask for climaterelated data, should ask for similar data in a similar way.
+This includes the two major voluntary programs, GRI and CDP, along with most of the national / regional regulatory programs we'll cover here.
+The idea is that these programs, when they ask for climate-related data, should ask for similar data in a similar way.

-TCFD remains a foundation for ISSB, where ISSB covers similar disclosures while going further.
-Filing your TCFD report will thus get you part way in preparing for ISSB.
+Remaining as a foundation for ISSB, where ISSB covers similar disclosures while going further.
+This mainly applies to TCFD.
+Filing your TCFD report will thus get you part of the way in preparing for ISSB.